Favourited 335 times

 *️️️️️️️️️️️*️️️️️️️️️️️*️️️️️️️️️️️CURRENT PROJECTS —

-We are organizing a Bamboo Workshop where participants can learn the technicalities of working with bamboo, we organize these series of bamboo workshops regularly.
+We are organizing a Weekend Bamboo Waving Workshop where participants can learn the technicalities how to make bamboo weaving.
 This coming workshop is catered to locals but we are open to also tutor fellow volunteers.

 ASSISTANCE WITH ORGANIZATION: During the event, we need help with minor things like setting up, ushering guests, maintaining cleanliness throughout the workshop, and cleaning up post-workshop.

-REQUIRED SKILLS : Construction, Building, Woodworking, or Carpentry experience required, in addition to attitudes of reliability, attentiveness and diligence.
+REQUIRED SKILLS : Craft Making, Woodworking, or Carpentry experience required, in addition to attitudes of reliability, attentiveness and diligence.

 General Help (ON HOLD) —